 I always thought that Miguel was a citizen on the United States.
 That’s why last September, my heart jumped when one of his closest friends called me in the middle of the night to let me know that he had been arrested by Immigration officers in his own restaurant.

-Two weeks ago in a Saturday, I went to visit Miguel in Marysville’s local jail.
+Two weeks ago in a Saturday, I went to Marysville for a visit in jail.
 The day was sunny and a pleasant wind was blowing.
 Miguel looked like he lost weight, but he seemed happy to see me.
 I imagine that for prisoners visits are like medicine for the soul.

 My first question was, “How do they treat you?”